hrydgard/ppsspp-site/README.md

 * On Windows, you probably should use a WSL shell.

 * Node must be installed: `sudo apt npm install`
-  If you are using an ubuntu WSL, install npm from here: https://github.com/nodesource/distributions/blob/master/README.md Also it must be a Ubuntu 22, so if you have an older one, uninstall and reinstall your ubuntu WSL.
+  If you are using an ubuntu WSL, install npm [from here](https://github.com/nodesource/distributions/blob/master/README.md).
+  Also it must be a Ubuntu 22, so if you have an older one, uninstall and reinstall your ubuntu WSL.

 Local testing: